Follow in Dundee’s footsteps and discover the incredible and diverse destinations of Australia for yourself.

 Were you captivated by the vast stretch of Australia’s shorelines that Brian Dundee and Wally Jr. explored?
 The one you witnessed was Mission Beach, Queensland’s ultimate aquatic playground and adventurous coastal town located just two hours south of Cairns.
 It’s the perfect spot to relax on white sands, discover unique local wildlife, and experience the Great Barrier Reef.
 And it’s just the beginning of Australia’s incredible beaches.
 There is the majestic archipelago of the Whitsundays, a cluster of 74 stunning tropical islands that includes the popular Hamilton Island, resort town of Airlie Beach and one of the world’s most picturesque beaches, Whitehaven Beach.

 Heading further south, Sydney has some stunning beaches just minutes from the city centre.
 From the famous Bondi Beach, to nearby Coogee and Manly, Sydney’s city beaches are easy to reach and incredibly beautiful.
 If you want to escape the crowds, head an hour north of Sydney to Palm Beach, where Nicole Kidman likes to vacation.
-If you head just three hours south of Sydney you’ll find Jervis Bay, home to Hyams Beach which was crowned the beach with the whitest sand in the world by the Guinness Book of World Records.
+If you head just three hours south of Sydney you’ll find Jervis Bay, home to Hyams Beach featuring squeaky clean white sand.
 Be sure to live the Aussie life by learning to surf during your stay.
 You can book a lesson and hit some of the best barrels off any one of Australia’s most popular surfing beaches.
 We’ve also got the inside scoop from Chris Hemsworth, an avid surfer himself, on where he likes to spend his beach holidays.

 Wally Jr. wasn’t exaggerating when he told Brian Dundee that Australia produces some of the finest wine in the world.
 They were sipping pinot noir in Victoria’s Mornington Peninsula, at Montalto Winery, one of the many fantastic wine regions you can visit across Australia.
 Only two hours north of Sydney is the Hunter Valley, home to more than 120 wineries and gourmet restaurants.
 While just outside Adelaide you can explore some of the world’s oldest grape vines in regions like the Barossa Valley, McLaren Vale and Clare Valley.